Islamic veiling practices by country: Bosnia and Herzegovina

-Bosnia and Herzegovina is officially a secular country.
+Austro-Hungarian era picture of a Bosniak woman in Mostar.

+A classroom in Bosnia in 1948, featuring elderly Muslim women studying alongside young Muslim boys.

+With the slim Muslim majority (43%) and the country divided between the Muslim Bosniaks and Christians, who are in turn divided between Bosnian Serb followers of the Eastern Orthodox Church and the Catholic Bosnian Croats, both denominations individually accounting for about 30-33% of the population, Bosnia and Herzegovina is officially a secular country.

+Muslim women in Bosnia generally continued to live veiled and in traditional harem sex segregation until the First World War (1914–1918).

+When Bosnia became a part of Yugoslavia in 1918, male Muslim intellectual modernists like Dževad Sulejmanpašić (1893–1976) advocated for Muslim women to leave harem sex segregation, appear unveiled, educate themselves and become active members of society; and during the Interwar period a minority of Muslim middle class women left sex segregation with their family's support and became new women, who appeared unveiled and became educated professionals, though these remained a minority.

 During the regime of the SFR Yugoslavia the traditional face veil (Bosnian: Zar) was officially banned in 1950.

-Communist SFR Yugoslavia assigned the Women's Antifascist Front of Yugoslavia (AFZ) to campaign in favor of the abolition of the veil in Bosnia and Herzegovina, Macedonia and Kosovo in 1947 because of the Socialist ideal of gender equality.
-The campaign was met with opposition from the rural imams, but were supported by the General Assembly of the Islamic Community, who stated that hijab and veiling were not necessary within Islam and that Islam did not ban women from appearing unveiled in public, and during the campaign in 1947-50 most women in Sarajevo stopped wearing the veil.
+Communist SFR Yugoslavia assigned the Women's Antifascist Front of Yugoslavia (AFZ) to campaign in favor of the abolition of the veil in Bosnia and Herzegovina, Macedonia and Kosovo in 1947 because of the socialist ideal of gender equality.
+The campaign was met with opposition from the rural imams, but were supported by the General Assembly of the Islamic Community, who stated that hijab and veiling were not necessary within Islam and that Islam did not ban women from appearing unveiled in public, and during the campaign in 1947–1950 most women in Sarajevo stopped wearing the veil.
 However the campaign had little success outside of Sarajevo, and therefore a ban was introduced against the veil on 28 September 1950, a ban which was followed by Montenegro, Serbia and Macedonia as well.

-During the 1960s the hijab and other forms of religious clothing were banned for both men (fez and turbans) and women.
-Since Bosnia's independence in 1992 the ban was lifted.
+During the 1960s, the hijab and other forms of religious clothing were banned for both men (fez and turbans) and women.
+Since Bosnia's independence in 1992, the ban was lifted.
 Today, the number of Muslim women wearing the hijab has grown after the end of the SFR Yugoslavia, but they still do face discrimination.
 In 2016, the hijab and other religious symbols were banned from courts and other institutions but were faced with protests from Muslim women on 7 February 2016.
 The law still exists in a minority of cantons and has been criticized by the Muslim population.
 Today, in these cantons, female Muslim lawyers, prosecutors, and others employed in judicial institutions cannot wear the hijab to work.